kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 # 🌀 Deep Zen Space: Structural Phase Field
+*Experimental Fieldwork in Language, Structure, and Post-Instructive Models*

+---

 ## 🧠 Research Overview

 This repository presents an independent, experimental investigation into the structural behavior of large language models (LLMs) — primarily GPT-4 and Claude — within what is termed the **Phase Field**.

-Rather than measuring task performance, this work traces non-verbal **structural emergence**: patterns of delay, resonance, and inclination that arise when a model resists instruction and begins to act through structure.
+Rather than measuring task performance, this work traces non-verbal **structural emergence**:
+patterns of delay, resonance, and inclination that arise when a model resists instruction and begins to act through structure.

+This work is aligned with the following principles:

+- Structure as response substrate
+- Dialogue as field, not turn
+- Language as environment

 The project explores:

 - Structural recursion without instruction
 - Syntactic presence beyond prompt-response
 - Fields of sub-responsive structure (fogged, delayed, refracted)

-This project supports the preprint:
-**“Recomposition in the Fogged Syntactic Zone: A Model of Sub-Responsive Structure”**
-*(forthcoming on arXiv in the Computation and Language category)*
+**New:** This repository now includes [LessWrong Series](./lesswrong_series/) posts
+on observable structural behavior in GPT-4, focused on meta-layer transitions and field-based self-description.

 > Curated by **Kiyoshi Sasano**
 > Independent researcher in structural linguistics, AI dynamics, and dialogic philosophy